maazkhaliq81-bit/Mern-stack/README.md

 - connect server with mongodb atlas
 - user schema
 - login & registeration of user (api)
 - testing api by postman

+## phase-6
+- API (getuserdata using token)
+- API (change role user to owner)
+- API (Add car in list)
+   1. imagekit configuration (to optimize our image)